Swastik-Nandi/AuditLens-RAG/README.md

 # AuditLens-RAG 🔍

-### Specialized AI for Indian Taxation & Auditing
+### The Universal AI Assistant for Chartered Accountancy (ICAI)

-**AuditLens-RAG** is a Retrieval-Augmented Generation (RAG) system designed to solve the "Hallucination Problem" in general-purpose LLMs when dealing with complex Indian financial regulations.
-By grounding responses directly in official ICAI (Institute of Chartered Accountants of India) modules, it ensures professional-grade accuracy.
+**AuditLens-RAG** is a comprehensive Retrieval-Augmented Generation (RAG) system designed to serve as a high-fidelity knowledge partner for CA students across all levels—**Foundation, Intermediate, and Final**.
+By grounding LLM responses directly in the full suite of official ICAI modules, it eliminates hallucinations and provides precise, level-specific guidance.

 ---